siruguri/railsschool-catchup-ruby/level1/v2/course_content/control_and_functions.md

 This function uses the built-in `File` module.
 Given a filename, it checks if the file exists and if it doesn't, returns from the function with a `nil` return value to signify that the file didn't exists so there's nothing (`nil`) to read.

-If the file does exist, it opens and then reads from it.
+If the file *does* exist, it opens and then reads from it.
 Note that the value of the function will be an array of all the lines, which is the final statement in the function.

+# Function Chaining
+Another useful feature of Ruby, that is a commonly used aspect of the Ruby idiom, is something called *function chaining*.
+In function chaining, you don't store return values of functions in intermediate variables that are just temporary - instead you can simply call a chain of function one after the other.

+For example, in most programming languages, if you wanted to sort a list and then return the first element, you'd write code that looked like this:

+    sorted_list = orig_list.sort
+    first_element = sorted_list.first

+In Ruby, you can shorten this like so:

+    first_element = orig_list.sort.first

 # Advanced Topics